 Blue Magpie: Uniquely marked plumage with mainly blue backs and, in ideal specimens, a blue cap.
 5 to 6 pounds (live weight), white egg layers.
-Ducklings $7.00 each (5)
+(AVAILABLE IN ASSORTMENTS ONLY.)

 Blue Swedish: A good egg laying and dual purpose breed with blue feathers and a white bib.
 Remember that you can get a Splash called Silver and a Black from a Blue to Blue mating.
 Ducklings $6.00 each (10)

 Buff: Soft buff color, gentle, a good source of pets for children, also for eggs and meat.
 They are an easy breed to dress and are nice and plump.
 Ducklings $6.00 each (15)